Jørgen Vig Knudstorp

-Jørgen Vig Knudstorp (born 21 November 1968) is a Danish businessman who is the executive chairman of The Lego Group.
-He succeeded Kjeld Kirk Kristiansen as president and CEO of the company in October 2004, holding the position for over 12 years until January 2017, when he stepped down to become executive chairman.
+Jørgen Vig Knudstorp (born 21 November 1968) is a Danish businessman who is the Chairman of the Foundation and Supervisory Boards at IMD Business School since 1 January 2026.
+He currently serves as Deputy chair of the LEGO Foundation and chair of BrainPOP Education Inc. He is also lead independent director of Starbucks Corporation and a member of Nike's board of directors.

-He was the second person from outside the family of Ole Kirk Christiansen to lead the company (the first one being Vagn Holck Andersen between 1973 and 1979), and is widely credited with turning it around from failure.

 Early years

 Knudstorp was born on 21 November 1968 in Fredericia, Denmark.
 He graduated from Fredericia Gymnasium before attending Aarhus University.

 After obtaining his undergraduate degree in economics, Knudstorp began an academic career as a researcher at his alma mater as well as obtaining a master's degree (1995) and a PhD (1998) in Economics from Aarhus University.
 He stayed in academia, but worked as a business consultant from 1998 to 2000.